evilsocket/shieldwall/README.md

 ### Compile and Run your own API + Frontend

-Requires go and make, the API needs to be hosted on an IP that the agents can reach.
+Requires npm, go and make.
+The API needs to be hosted on an IP that the agents can reach.

     cp api.example.yaml api.yaml
     cp database.example.env database.env